GrantBirki/errbot/docs/development.md

 1. `docker-compose build`

-    Rebuilds the `errbot_chatbot` Docker container and bakes in any new changes you have made
+    Rebuilds the `errbot_chatbot` Docker container and bakes in any new changes you have made.
+The Docker build packages up components from the `src/errbot` directory

 1. Runs `docker run -it --rm --env-file config.env --env-file creds.env -e LOCAL_TESTING=True errbot_chatbot:latest` - Let's break this one down..